-Notification of Results: The exam committee informs the student of the results of the evaluation immediately after its meeting, and the chair of the committee sends the Ph.D.
-Qualifying Exam Results form to the English Graduate Office.
-The English Graduate Office will mail results of the PhD Qualifying Exam to the student's home address and send a copy of them to the student's adviser.
+Notification of Results: The exam committee informs the student of the results of the evaluation immediately after its meeting, and the chair of the committee sends the PhD Qualifying Exam Results form to the English Graduate Office.
+The English Graduate Office will email results of the PhD Qualifying Exam to the students and their advisers.